 Ballasting, loading, and towing

-A specialized ballasting engineer flew in from Norway to de-ballast the barges enough to load the substations.
+A specialised ballasting engineer flew in from Norway to de-ballast the barges enough to load the substations.
 Assisted by four SPTM vehicles and a chute, the substations were loaded and then welded onto the barges for safety.

 During a 5 days journey, designated tugboats escorted the heavy-loaded barges from Gdynia and Gdansk to Denmark’s most northern commercial port, Aalborg, where they were immediately unloaded.